Yupadej/Data-Mining/Readme.txt

-Hi, this is the DM task repo
+Hi, this is the DM task repo for Krishna Siddhardh Potluri